MiniFate/MiniFate/chapters/01-introduction.md

 record your character on, a set of Fate dice, and some tokens to represent
 \keyword{Fate Points}.

-Your character sheet is where you record all the information needed to play MiniFate.
-It includes your PC's name, Aspects, Skills, Stress Boxes, and Consequences.
+Each player needs a character sheet.
+That's where they'll write down their PC's skills and aspects, as well as any stress and consequences they pick up along the way.
 The information contained on the sheet is updated as your PC grows throughout the course of their adventures to reflect who they have become.
-A sample character sheet is included at the end of these rules, but a MiniFate PC is simple enough that even a handwritten note card will suffice.
+A sample character sheet is included at the end of these rules, but a sheet of paper (or even a notecard) works fine in a pinch.

-Fate dice (sometimes called Fudge dice) are six sided dice marked with \die+ on two sides, \die{} on two sides, and \die- on two sides.
-You will need four of them since every roll in MiniFate uses four dice which are added together.
-In order to keep things moving quickly, it is best to have one set of dice for each player.
+Fate dice (sometimes called Fudge dice) are six-sided dice marked with \die+ on two sides, \die{} on two sides, and \die- on two sides.
+Each roll uses four dice.
+To keep things moving quickly, it's best to have four dice for each player rather than passing them back and forth.

-Tokens are useful for keeping track of Fate Points.
-Although Fate Points can be tracked by making tick marks on your character sheet, it is far more satisfying to have something physical to pass back and forth.
-Pokers chips work well, but so do glass beads, or even all those polyhedral dice you have that you won't need in Fate.
+Finally, you'll need a way to keep track of fate points.
+It's possible to track them with tick marks on your character sheet, but much more satisfying to physically pass something back and forth.
+Poker chips work well, as do glass beads.
+You could even use stray polyhedral dice since you won't need them in MiniFate.

 # Next...